da-th/zapress/README.md

-# Learn how to make your apps more secure with Cypress & OWASP ZAP
+# Learn how to find vulnerabilities in software security of your apps with Cypress & OWASP ZAP

- This set of apps build an environment to learn how to test for threads in an web app.
+ This set of apps build an environment to learn how to test for threads in a web app.

  1. [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) is an example shop with intentional build in insecureties.
 The challange is to find them.\